natashaclerkin/bia-MS3/README.md

 I took inspiration from the following sources however I did implement my own custom code with each snippet also:

 - I undertook a significant amount of research into backend development in preparation for the project.
-As well as the Code Institute's walkthrough tutorials which provided great guidance for the project, I also watched a significant amount of Youtube tutorials notably [Corey Schafer](https://www.youtube.com/user/schafer5)
+As well as the Code Institute's walkthrough tutorials by [Tim Nelson](https://github.com/TravelTimN) which provided great guidance for the project, I also watched a significant amount of Youtube tutorials notably [Corey Schafer](https://www.youtube.com/user/schafer5)

 ## Code